2ndSightLab/ai-tracker/mistake-tracker.md

 🔴 So no error and finaly data getting to XML file.
 But NO. Did it fix or test the diagram?
 No. It's not correct.
 So I tell it to look in the file and then show it it's not in the diagram and instead of fixing it, it's writing a book explaining itself.

+🔴 So finally it kind of works but NO. It has resources outside regions and inside regions.
+Seriously.

+🔴 The delegated admins I fixed a million times not working because AWS did not create standards for these things an they are impelmented in different ways.
+So my nice clean helper script had to have an ugly case script added to it to handle these variaations.

++     20: case "${CHECK_SERVICE_PRINCIPAL}" in
++     21:   securityhub.amazonaws.com)
++     22:     RAC_SERVICE="securityhub"
++     23:     RAC_ACTION="list-organization-admin-accounts"
++     24:     RAC_QUERY="AdminAccounts[].AccountId"
++     25:     ;;
++     26:   guardduty.amazonaws.com)
++     27:     RAC_SERVICE="guardduty"
++     28:     RAC_ACTION="list-organization-admin-accounts"
++     29:     RAC_QUERY="AdminAccounts[].AdminAccountId"
++     30:     ;;
++     31:   macie.amazonaws.com)
++     32:     RAC_SERVICE="macie2"
++     33:     RAC_ACTION="get-administrator-account"
++     34:     RAC_QUERY="Administrator.AccountId"
++     35:     ;;
++     36: esac
++     37:

 # 2026-07-11

 What?